DanteLore/dantelore/content/posts/mood-bot-a-serverless-slack-integration.md

     }
 };
 ```
 Setting up the rule to trigger the event is pretty simple.
-Log into the AWS console, select CloudWatch and choose <strong>Events -> Rules</strong> from the menu on the left.
+Log into the AWS console, select CloudWatch and choose **Events -> Rules** from the menu on the left.
 You can specify when the rule will run using a crontab line.
 I used...

 ```
-<strong>0 09 ? * WED *</strong>
+**0 09 ? * WED ***
 ```

 Which will run at 9am (GMT) every Wednesday.
 All this is set up via a reasonably clunky web interface!